Skip to Main Content

 “I truly enjoyed being a part of SFIT this semester, attending the workshops … meeting with my group members (I really like that we all were from different disciplines.
 It helped me to look at what we do in other subjects.), observing [my colleagues’] classes, and working, exploring, thinking about the innovations I have been incorporating, and learning during our final meeting what other instructors did.”

-“Prior to SFIT, I struggled to engage my students in my online class in the [way] I can work with my in person classes… in our [SFIT] first meeting, I was blown away with the engagement the [workshop leaders] were having in their chemistry class, and it really motivated me to improve my synchronous online teaching experience.
-I am now requiring students to turn their cameras on during my synchronous online class in an equitable way that addresses one of the main reasons that students have stated that they do not want to have their camera on.
-Implementing this change has significantly improved the virtual classroom experience for my synchronous online classes.”
+“Prior to SFIT, I struggled to engage my students in my online class in the [way] I can work with my in person classes… in our [SFIT] first meeting, I was blown away with the engagement the [workshop leaders] were having in their chemistry class, and it really motivated me to improve my synchronous online teaching experience.”

 Time Commitment and Pay

-• Attending the all-day in-person opening workshop during the district flex day (Monday, Aug 14) at the start of the Fall 2023 semester.
+• Attending the all-day opening workshop during the district flex day (Monday, Aug 12) at the start of the Fall 2024 semester.

-• Attending shorter check-in workshops with all SFIT during the mid-semester Flex Day (Wednesday, Oct 11, in-person) and on Friday, Dec 8, online.
+• Attending shorter check-in workshops with all SFIT during the mid-semester Flex Day (Wednesday, Oct 9) and on Friday, Dec 6.

 • Attending monthly meetings with your small teaching group.